kivikakk/comrak/README.md

 For running benchmarks, you will need to [install hyperfine](https://github.com/sharkdp/hyperfine#installation) and optionally cmake.

-If you want to just run benchmark for comrak, with current state of repo, you can simply run
+If you want to just run the benchmark for `comrak`, with the current state of the repo, you can simply run
 ```bash
 make bench-comrak
 ```

 This will build comrak in release mode, and run benchmark on it.
 You will see the time measurements as reported by hyperfine in the console.

-Makefile also provides a way to run benchmarks for comark current state (with your changes), comrak main branch, cmark-gfm and pulldown-cmark.
-For this you will need to install cmake.
+Makefile also provides a way to run benchmarks for `comrak` current state (with your changes), `comrak` main branch, [`cmark-gfm`](https://github.com/github/cmark-gfm), [`pulldown-cmark`](https://github.com/raphlinus/pulldown-cmark) and [`markdown-it.rs`](https://github.com/rlidwka/markdown-it.rs).
+For this you will need to install `cmake`.
 After that make sure that you have set-up the git submodules.
 In case you have not installed submodules when cloning, you can do it by running
 ```bash
 git submodule update --init
 ```